feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-4">
         <h3>Feature</h3>
         <h2>Analyses for many languages</h2>
-        <p class="lead">Parsing a new language.
+        <p>Parsing a new language.
 Querying and visualizing code.
 Connecting sources from different languages like Java, JavaScript, TypeScript, JSX, C# or Delphi.
 Or perhaps integrating that XML descriptor file.
 They are all accessible.</p>
       </div>
       <div class="col-lg-8">
         <img src="/assets/pictures/feature-analyses.png"/>